weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueMessages.md

 Cancels an active purge job that is currently in progress.

-This method attempts to cancel a running purge job identified by the provided job ID.
-Note that cancellation is not guaranteed - it depends on the current state and progress of the purge operation.
-Once a purge job reaches certain stages, it may not be cancellable.

 #### Parameters

 ##### queue

 [`TQueueExtendedParams`](../type-aliases/TQueueExtendedParams.md)

-The queue parameters identifying the queue where the purge job is running.
+The queue where the purge job is running.

 ##### jobId

 `string`

 The ID of the purge job to cancel.
-This is the job ID returned by the `purge()` method when the purge was initiated.

 ##### cb

 `ICallback`

-Callback function invoked when the cancellation request is processed. - `error` {Error|null} - If an error occurs during cancellation request, this contains the Error object.
+Callback when cancellation is processed.
-Common errors include: - Job not found - Job already completed - Job cannot be cancelled in its current state - `result` {void} - No result is returned on success.

 #### Returns

 `void`

-#### Throws

-InvalidQueueParametersError

-#### Throws

-ConsumerGroupRequiredError

-#### Throws

-ConsumerGroupsNotSupportedError

-#### Throws

-QueueNotFoundError

-#### Throws

-InvalidPurgeQueueJobIdError

 #### Inherited from